Midnapore: Etymology

-The English name Midnapore is a corruption of the original name of the town which was Madanipur.
+According to Muhammad Shahidullah, the English name Midnapore is a corruption of the original name of the town which was Madanipur.
 It was named after Haji Mustafa Madani, a 17th-century Bengali Muslim scholar who was gifted tax-free land in the present area in addition to an estate there which included a mosque.
 Madani is the ancestor of Mohammad Abu Bakr Siddique of Furfura Sharif.